Raysilience/tokscope/README.md

 - Analyze Distribution Patterns: Observe how common words, rare words, and symbols are distributed.
 With TokenScope, you can intuitively understand how the model encodes language, discover potential biases, and evaluate the quality of token embeddings.
 Start exploring now!

-Interactive Exploration: Hover over a token to view details, or use the box selection  / lasso selection  tools for batch selection.
-- View Details: Selected tokens appear in the table below, showing token indices, text, and categories.
-- Data Statistics: Pie and bar charts display the distribution of different token types within the tokenizer.
-- Customization: Adjust opacity  or switch color palettes  for better visualization.
 ### What is a Token?
 A token is the fundamental unit of text processing.
 Depending on the model’s tokenization strategy, a token can represent a complete word, a subword, or even a single character.
 In modern natural language processing (NLP) models, tokens are transformed into high-dimensional embedding vectors, which encode both semantic and syntactic features.
 These embeddings power key NLP tasks such as machine translation and text summarization.
 In this dashboard, each point in the scatter plot corresponds to a token’s vector representation, allowing users to visually explore how tokens relate and cluster across different languages or contexts.